-- Choose if: Keeping backpack weight to a minimum is a high priority – this is our top pick of the best ultralight sleeping bags.
+- Choose if: Keeping backpack weight to a minimum is a high priority – this is one of the best sleeping bags if you want something lightweight, warm and highly packable.

 - Down or Synthetic: Hydrophobic down